-For my birthday last year, my husband Pedro surprised me with a three-day hike across Santa Catalina Island.
+For my birthday last year, my husband Pedro surprised me with a three-day hike across Santa Catalina Island on the Trans Catalina Trail.
 What a great hubby, right?
 Known for its picturesque landscapes, free-roaming bison, and water activities, the southernmost island of the Channel Islands archipelago is a fun destination for a backpacking adventure.

-We started by catching a Catalina Express Ferry from San Pedro (not to be confused with Pedro the saint who planned this birthday extravaganza).
-You must get your ferry from The Port of Los Angeles in San Pedro instead of the Dana Point or Long Beach options.
-This is because the San Pedro route is the only one that operates to Two Harbors, where you’ll be ending your hike and getting the ferry back to your car.
+We started by catching a Catalina Express Ferry from San Pedro.
+(Not to be confused with Pedro the saint who planned this birthday extravaganza).
+You must get the ferry from The Port of Los Angeles in San Pedro instead of the Dana Point or Long Beach options.
+The San Pedro route is the only one that operates to Two Harbors.
+That way you’ll be ending your hike and getting the ferry back to your car.

 You have two overnight parking options while you’re gone for up to two days.
 The first is the Catalina Express parking lot, just beside the ticket office and dock.
 It is gated at night and seems very secure for your car.
 It is free for the first hour, then $2 per hour, or $18 per day.
 For the three days we were hiking Catalina Island, we would have paid $54 if we had gone with this option.